Qinghai China Travel Guide

 Common breakfast items include noodle soups, steamed buns (mantou), fried dough sticks (youtiao), congee, or boiled eggs.

 Cooking classes for foreign tourists are very limited in Qinghai.
-Some larger hotels might have private arrangements.
+Some bigger hotels might have private arrangements.

-Informal food tours may be arranged with a local guide in Xining, focusing on Mojiajie Food Road and Hui Muslim eateries.
+Informal food tours may be arranged with a native guide in Xining, focusing on Mojiajie Food Road and Hui Muslim eateries.

-Visits to local farms, like highland barley farms or yak ranches, are possible as part of a tailored tour.
+Going to see local farms, like highland barley farms or yak ranches, are possible as a component of a tailored tour.

 Special pastries and lamb dishes are prepared in Hui communities during this festival.